Hands on: Kate Spade Scallop 2 review

 That's something we'll explore in our full review later along the line.

-There's also an app that's exclusive to Kate Spade watches called "choose my look".
-This asks for the color of items in your outfit, and from there it creates what the watch believes to be a suitable watch face for your look.
+There's also an app that's exclusive to Kate Spade watches called Choose My Look.
+This asks for the color of items in your outfit, which it uses to create what might be a suitable watch face for your look.

 You can judge for yourself below whether you think it did well in our test...